PeaceNira/FaceToJoystick/README.md

 # FaceToJoystick

 FaceToJoystick is a tool allowing you to use your head as a joystick, similiar to opentrack but more compatable with linux.
-I developed this as i could not get opentrack to work on my system (fedora 39).

 ## Requirements